dotnet/coreclr/Documentation/Profiling/Profiler Attach on CoreCLR.md

 ## What if you can't run managed code in your trigger process?

-*Note: as of the writing of this page, the documentation is incomplete for the EventPipe commands.
-We hope to have it completed shortly.*

 If you are unable to run managed code as part of your trigger process, it is still possible to request a profiler attach.
 The spec for the EventPipe channel is located [here](https://github.com/dotnet/diagnostics/blob/master/documentation/design-docs/ipc-protocol.md).

 You will have to do the following (according to the above spec):